clowdhaus/eksup/docs/scratch.md

 - [ ] Configuration file to allow users more control over what checks they want to opt in/out of, the values of those checks, etc.
 - [ ] Progress indicator https://github.com/console-rs/indicatif
 - [ ] Ability to convert from one resource API version to another (where possible)
+  - `migrate` or `transform`
+  - Given a manifest, convert the manifest to the next, stable API version.
+Some resources only need the API version changed, others will require the schema to be modified to match the new API version
 - [ ] Add snippets/information for commonly used provisioning tools to explain how those fit into the guidance
   - `terraform-aws-eks`/`eksctl` - how to upgrade a cluster with these tools, what will they do for the user (ensure addon versions are aligned with the Kubernetes version, the ordering of upgrade steps, etc.)
 - [ ] Configure output levels